oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 ```

 2. When the **image** attribute is not specified, the most recent image available for the Node Pool using it''s kubernetes version will be selected, which means that every at every rerun, it will look for the most recent image and select it, hence modifying the  Node Pool, but the new image will be available only for the newly created/recreated nodes in the node pool.

+### Virtual Pool
+Some of the features avaialble for Node Pools are not supported in Virtual Node Pools.
+For detailed list check the [documentation](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/ContEng/Tasks/contengcomparingvirtualwithmanagednodes_topic.htm).
+Some examples:
+1. Flannel and other third party CNI plugins are not supported.
+Virtual nodes only support the OCI VCN-Native Pod Networking CNI plugin.
+2. Persistent volume claims (PVCs) are not supported.
+4. Network providers that support NetworkPolicy resources alongside the CNI plugin used in the cluster (such as Calico and Cilium) are not supported.